system76/docs/_articles/switch-from-macos-to-popos.md

   - [Lollypop](https://wiki.gnome.org/Apps/Lollypop) (available in the Pop!\_Shop)
   - [Spotify](https://www.spotify.com/us/) (available in the Pop!\_Shop)

 There are many music player apps available for Linux.
 One polished and versatile example is Lollypop.
-Lollypop has a similar layout to iTunes and can play music stored locally on your computer or stream internet radio channels.
+Lollypop has a similar layout to iTunes and can play music stored local to the computer or stream internet radio channels.

 ![Lollypop](/images/pop-os-screenshots/lollypop.png)